 3 - Walk north and cross to 1831 Palmetto at the corner of Salada Avenue: the building on the NE corner was originally the Salada Hotel, one of the first buildings in Sharp Park.
 It was built in anticipation of the development of Salada Beach as a resort community.
 Two magnificent casinos planned for the area were never built because the expected real estate boom failed to materialize.

 4 - Walk east on Salada Avenue to 158 and 160.
 These matching beach bungalows were built in 1920 by J. Downey Harvey, President of the Ocean Shore Land Company, a subsidiary of the Ocean Shore Railroad.

 5 – Continue east to 1850 Francisco Blvd. the “Little Brown Church.”
 It was built in 1910 as the first Presbyterian Church on the coastside.
 Two similar churches were built in Moss Beach and El Granada.
 After the congregation moved into a larger church in 1955, the building continued to serve as a church, school and meeting hall for many years.
-The Pacifica Historical Society is restoring the now-vacant building as a museum and cultural asset.
+The Pacifica Historical Society has restored and maintained this building, which now houses the Coastside Museum for all to enjoy.

 6 - Walk around the corner to the north to City Hall at 170 Santa Maria Avenue.
 Constructed as the San Pedro School in 1914, it originally housed kindergarten through sixth grades with only two teachers.
 As enrollment increased, the school expanded into the Little Brown Church, with two classrooms for four grades in 1955.
 The Little Brown Church and the City Hall are officially designated historical buildings under a Pacifica ordinance.